• Skip to primary navigation

 Assembling the Cake

-• Cover the cake with cling film and leave it to rest in the fridge for about 6 hours.
+• Wrap it up in cling film and let it chill in the fridge for about 6 hours.

 Quick Note